XcalableMP/manual/en/tutorial-local.rst

     sync all

-sync all waits all existing one-sided communication issued and invoke barrier synchronization among the entire images.
+The "sync all" waits all issued one-sided communication and invokes barrier synchronization among the entire images.

 .. image:: ../img/tutorial-local/sync_all.png

 In the above example, the left image puts data to the right image and both nodes invoke sync all.
-When both nodes finishes sync all, the the execution continues after the synchronization point.
+When both nodes finish sync all, the the execution continues after the synchronization point.

 Tutorial
 ----------